No organization is exempt from crises, that’s why it’s so important to always be prepared.

 And while this may seem like a dramatic or sensationalized example, it’s real.
-We all read the news stories and watched the ripple effect of this very public incident.
+We all read the news stories and watched the ripple effect of these very public incidents.
 And something comparable could happen in nearly any industry – trust us, we get enough crisis phone calls to know.

 Now imagine you’re you, working at your current company, in your current role.
 Do your responsibilities include crisis management, risk management or stakeholder communications?
 If so, you will be critical to helping your company respond quickly and appropriately when a crisis strikes (and I say “when,” not “if” – because it’s only a matter of time).